michaeljolley/michaeljolley.github.io/content/posts/2020/2020-01-27-sentiment-analysis-with-opentok-and-azure-face-api.md

 We'll get the `OPENTOK_API_KEY`, `OPENTOK_SESSION_ID` and `OPENTOK_TOKEN` variables from our TokBox Account.

-In your TokBox Account, click the 'Projects' menu and 'Create New Project.` Then click the 'Create Custom Project' button.
+In your TokBox Account, click the 'Projects' menu and 'Create New Project.'
+Then click the 'Create Custom Project' button.
 Give your new project a name and press the 'Create' button.
 You can leave the preferred codec as 'VP8'.

 ![Screenshot of the "project created" dialog within a TokBox account.](https://www.nexmo.com/wp-content/uploads/2020/01/tb-project-created.png)